 Also of interest is that Argyle has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Argyle telecommute to their jobs.
-Overall, about 16.80% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.80% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Argyle is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Argyle doesn't have a public transportation system that people use for their commute.

 The per capita income in Argyle in 2010 was $58,378, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $233,512 for a family of four.